rust-lang/book/second-edition/src/ch20-02-reading-the-request.md

 ## Reading the Request

 Let's read in the request from our browser!
-Modify `handle_connection` to read data from the `stream` and print it out as shown in Listing 20-3.
-No changes to `main` are needed, but we will need to add the `std::io::prelude` in order to bring traits into scope that let us read from and write to the stream:
+Since we're adding more functionality that has the purpose of handling the connection, let's start a new function to have a nice separation of the concerns around setting up the server and connections versus processing each connection.
+In this new `handle_connection` function, we'll read data from the `stream` and print it out in order to see the data that the browser is sending us.
+Change the code to look like Listing 20-2:

 <span class="filename">Filename: src/main.rs</span>